jusleg/looop/README.md

 > Is this leetcode ready?

-It depends, you might be able to solve the base case, but I'd be surprise if you didn't time out during the evaluation of the secret cases.
+It depends, you might be able to solve the base case, but I'd be surprised if you didn't time out during the evaluation of the secret cases.

 > Can I pass a technical interview with this?